5. Project Models to a Single Scenario

 #> [1] "Model_85" "General_consensus"

-#Compare general consensus (mean) between maxnet and glm
+# Compare general consensus (mean) between maxnet and glm

-par(mfrow= c(1, 2)) #Set grid to plot
+par(mfrow = c(1, 2)) # Set grid to plot

-plot(p_maxnet$General_consensus$mean, main = "Maxnet")
+terra::plot(p_maxnet$General_consensus$mean, main = "Maxnet")

-plot(p_glm$General_consensus$mean, main = "GLM")
+terra::plot(p_glm$General_consensus, main = "GLM")

 Predict to data.frame

-, we can also predict the models
+Instead of a SpatRaster, we can also predict the models

-example, let’s convert the raster variables var
+let’s convert the raster variables var to a

 var_df <- as.data.frame(var)